 If you're taking friends or family along, and if you're a very experienced driver, renting your own car may be preferable.

 If you've planned your own itinerary in Bali, you can use your self-drive to play tour-guide to your friends or family and see the sights on your own time.
+Read about transportation in Bali, and check out some valuable Bali safety tips before you visit.

 Requirements for Renting Self-Drive Cars in Bali